survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ## Setting Up Pure.css

-To make our demo more realistic, let’s install [Pure.css](http://purecss.io/), a small CSS framework, as well and refer to it from our project so that we can see PurifyCSS in action.
+To make our demo more realistic, let’s install [Pure.css](http://purecss.io/), a small CSS framework, as well and refer to it from our project so that you can see PurifyCSS in action.
 These two projects aren’t related in any way despite the naming.

 ```bash
 npm install purecss --save